kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 - **Documentation depth**: Being relativaly new in theindustry, Dagster’s documentation is still developing, which can make it more challenging to find comprehensive guidance for advanced use cases.

 ## Why Kestra Stands Out as a Data Orchestration Tool
-Kestra stands out due to its balance of simplicity and scalability.
-It's designed to be easy to deploy and manage, making it accessible for teams that may not have extensive resources to maintain complex systems.
-Kestra's use of YAML for workflow definitions lowers the barrier to entry and makes it easier for teams to collaborate on pipeline configurations.
+Kestra stands out due to its balance of simplicity and scalability as it is designed to be easy to deploy and manage, making it accessible for teams that may not have extensive resources to maintain complex systems.
+Also, the fact that it uses YAML for workflow definitions lowers the barrier to entry and makes it easier for teams to collaborate on pipeline configurations.

 Here are some reasons why Kestra might be the optimal choice for your data orchestration needs:
 - **Simplicity without sacrificing power**: Kestra offers a user-friendly experience without compromising on essential features.
 It simplifies complex data orchestration tasks through its YAML-based workflow definitions, making it accessible to team members who may not have deep programming expertise.
 This simplicity accelerates development and collaboration, allowing you to focus on optimizing your data workflows rather than wrestling with the tooling.
-- **Scalable and efficient**: Kestra is designed to grow with your needs.
-Its architecture supports horizontal scalability, so as your data volume and complexity increase, Kestra scales seamlessly without a drop in performance.
-Efficient resource management ensures that computational resources are utilized optimally, reducing operational costs and improving throughput.
+- **Scalable and efficient**: Kestra is designed to grow with your needs, as its architecture supports horizontal scalability.
+So, as your data volume and complexity increase, Kestra scales seamlessly without a drop in performance.
+This efficient resource management ensures that computational resources are utilized optimally, reducing operational costs and improving throughput.
-- **Robust monitoring and alerting**: Staying informed is crucial in data orchestration, and Kestra delivers with real-time monitoring and customizable alerts.
+- **Robust monitoring and alerting**: Staying informed is key in data orchestration, and Kestra get you covered by providing real-time monitoring and customizable alerts.
 You get immediate insights into workflow execution, and you can set specific triggers to be notified of issues promptly.
 This proactive approach to monitoring helps maintain the reliability and integrity of your data pipelines.
 - **Cost-effective and open-source**: Kestra is fully open-source, meaning you have access to all features without licensing fees.
 This makes it an excellent choice for organizations looking to maximize ROI while leveraging a powerful data orchestration tool.
 Additionally, being open-source fosters a growing community that contributes to rapid development and shared knowledge.

 Let's now make a direct comparison among Kestra and the other data orchestration tool to help you understand when you should choose Kestra over them.